-5.3 Institutes
+V.3 Institutions

-To characterize variation in institutional arrangements in the countries under study we utilize the World Bank's indicators on institutional development (indices on voice and accountability, political stability, government effectiveness, regulatory quality, rule of law and control of corruption) and a set on EBRD's indicators from the Doing Business Survey.
+To characterize a variation in institutional arrangements in the countries under study, we utilize the World Bank's indicators on institutional development (indices on voice and accountability, political stability, government effectiveness, regulatory quality, rule of law and control of corruption), as well as a set of EBRD's indicators from the Doing Business Survey.
 The indicators reflect fundamental differences in institutions from different sides.
 The full list of indicators used is in Table A5.1 in Appendix.

-The first two components based on the list of variables that characterize institutes explain only 42% of the total variance133, implying a significant heterogeneity in the indicators that characterize the institutional framework.
+The first two components based on the list of variables that characterize institutes explain only 42% of the total variance135, implying a significant heterogeneity in the indicators that characterize the institutional framework.
 For descriptive purposes, however, we will analyze only the first two components.

 The factor loadings - the weights with which every indicator in the list enters the first and the second components respectively - are presented in Table 5.5.
-The table reflects that the further the countries are to the negative domain of the first principal component the higher are political stability index, credit information index and private bureau coverage.
+The table demonstrates that the further the countries are to the negative domain of the first principal component the higher are political stability index, credit information index, and private bureau coverage.
 Director liability index and recovery rate in case of closing business are also higher.
-At the same time, the further the country is to the negative domain of the first principal component the easier it is to get a license, less time required to start business, less procedures to register property, lower number of payments and less time spent on paying taxes.
-Fewer documents are required for exports or imports, and time spent for imports is also less.
+Similarly, the further the country is to the negative domain of the first principal component, the easier it is to get a license, less time required to start business, less procedures to register property, lower number of payments is required and less time spent on paying taxes.
+Fewer documents are also required for exports or imports, and time spent for imports is also less.
 Numbers of procedures to enforce contracts, costs of contract enforcement and time and cost of closing business also diminish when one moves to the domain of negative coordinates of the first principal component.